Overview

 Causes

-The rectal lining may become inflamed due to a number of diseases and conditions.
+The rectal lining may become inflamed due to several diseases and conditions.
 Among them include the following:

 • Inflammatory bowel disease: This is the most common cause of proctitis overall.
 The rectal inflammation affects about 30% of patients with inflammatory bowel disease, which includes ulcerative colitis and Crohn’s disease.